liamoconnor87/bobsburgersgame/README.md

 Features To Be Implmented
 ---------------------------------------
 - Different sounds to play on certain card combinations.
 For example when a User matches two cards of Bob Belcher it would play a sound bite specific to that character, like a catch phrase.
-- I would have also liked to have implemented the use of a cache storage for the Users previous scores and display them at the end of each level.
+- In hindisight, I think having the game on one html file would have been better, time constraints after reaslising this were the factor in not doing this.

 Technologies Used